gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #408: Show text of question in list.
 - FIX: Issue #409: Single view in Grades references unknown block.
 - FIX: Issue #411: Atto editor causing horizontal scroll bar.
+- FIX: Issue #412: Drop down background should be themeurlcolour and not themetextcolour.

 New in 2.8.0.1
 ==============